BinaryBit1/TicketBot/README.md

    - Can blacklist users from creating tickets.
    - Can enable/disable support types.
    - Will have the ability to access all tickets.
+   - Will have the ability to add and remove users to a ticket.
    - Will be able to close any tickets.
  - All Users:
    - Will receive a help message describing how to make new tickets.